jrobinson01/sm-element/README.md

   };
 }
 ```
-By adding another state and a few actions and effects, we can start to see how the machine is useful.
+By adding another state and a few actions and effects, we can start to make the machine more useful.
 We added the "initial" state.
 Picture this as the starting point of your component.
-Here there's a simple search form.
+This could comprise of a simple search form.
 When the form is submitted, an event is sent to the machine via `this.send('submit_search')`.
 This triggers the transition to the "loading" state.
 This new state has an `onEntry` action which kicks off an asynchronous "doSearch" operation.
 When that operation resolves or rejects, we call send again with the appropriate event.
 The machine then transitions to the appropriate state (success or error).
 States can also define an `onExit` action but that is not demonstrated here.

 Notice that the transitions have a function labeled "effect".
 These effects should return any updates we want to make to the components data.
 Updates to the components data trigger a render call automatically.
 In this case, we return the results of the search operation on success, and any error messages if the request fails.